-Who Is Eligible for an Limited Purpose FSA
+Who Is Eligible for a Limited Purpose FSA

 To establish an LPFSA, you must be enrolled in both a High Deductible Health Plan (HDHP) and an HSA.
 Under current IRS rules, you cannot deposit money into an HSA if you participate in a standard healthcare FSA.
 However, because an LPFSA restricts reimbursements to specific dental and vision care expenses, the IRS allows you to participate in both an LPFSA and an HSA at the same time.
 By having both accounts, you can maximize your tax and savings benefits.

 How It Works

 As with an FSA, your spouse and dependents are also covered under the plan.
-In addition, depending on how your LPFSA is structured, you may be able to carry over unused money into the next year; current maximum is $500.
+In addition, depending on how your LPFSA is structured, you may be able to carry over unused money into the next year.
+For 2022, that amount is $570.

-Also like a regular FSA, annual contributions to an LPFSA cannot exceed $2,650.
+Also like a regular FSA, annual contributions to an LPFSA cannot exceed $2,850.
 It pays to keep close tabs on your account balance at all times.
 With some administrators, any claims submitted after you exhaust your LPFSA funds during a plan year may automatically be reimbursed from your HSA.
 Check with your administrator to confirm how excess LPFSA claims are handled under your plan.

 No “Double-Dipping” Allowed